Universe

 You will therefore need to tweak your CSL style to use it with Blinky.
 Specifically, in every place where you would usually have the paper title, i.e.

-or similar, your CSL file now instead needs to print a decorated version of the paper’s citation-key (= Bibtex key):
+or similar, your CSL file now instead needs to print the magic expression:

 You can check the example CSL file to see what this looks like in practice; compare to the unmodified original.